duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 After various attempts, I came up with [a second "nano" version](https://youtu.be/TYpQYWC0JfE) that made better use of the Korg Nanopad.
 I set up the X/Y pad as a kind of "strum".
-This was immediately a lot more playable.
 Like a guitar, you play with one hand and pick the key/chords with the other, and you can strum in either direction.
-It felt a lot more natural.
+This was a lot more playable than the previous version.

-I didn't play it as much, in part because it tended to lock up one or two strums in.
+However, I didn't end up playing it as much.
+First, it tended to lock up one or two strums in.
 The second and larger reason I didn't work on it for a while is that around then I bought my first Novation Launchpad.
 That first Launchpad and its successors became my focus for a few years.

 ## A Side Trip Through The Grid (Controller)